Ultimate Jersey City Real Estate Investing Guide for 2026

 Median Population Age

-The median residents’ age is a variable that you might not have thought about.
-If the median age is equal to that of the typical worker, it’s a good indication.
-A high number of such people indicates a substantial supply of homebuyers.
-People who are about to exit the workforce or have already retired have very specific housing needs.
+The median population age is a variable that you might not have thought about.
+The median age in the community should equal the age of the usual worker.
+Workers are the individuals who are potential homebuyers.
+Individuals who are about to leave the workforce or have already retired have very specific housing needs.

 Unemployment Rate